-It then moves to listed the nine elements of trauma-informed parenting and highlights that this specific module will focus on #9 -Trauma Stress and Caregiver Well-Being.
+This module begins with a reminder about the nine elements of trauma-informed parenting and highlights that this specific module will focus on #9 - Taking Care of Yourself (Trauma Stress and Caregiver Well-Being).
+This title was changed from the original RPC to reflect the new focus going beyond self-care.

-The concept of the Emotional Container is then explored here in relation to the impacts on the caregiver of being the emotional container for the child or children in their care.
+The concept of the Emotional Container which is featured earlier in the RPC is then explored here in relation to the impacts on the caregiver of being the emotional container for the child or children in their care.
 This leads to looking at the importance of empathy and compassion to being a trauma-informed caregiver and includes information on the fact that being compassionate can be protective and bring hope to the person who is extending compassion.